Rajiv Surendra: Fine arts and crafts

 In 2020, Surendra created a two-video YouTube series on the art of letter writing for the Morgan Library & Museum.
-In 2021, he appeared in a series of videos posted on the HGTV Handmade YouTube channel, highlighting his personal collection of handmade objects, chalk art, bookbinding, and paper marbling.
+Starting in 2021, he appeared in a series of videos posted on HGTV's YouTube channel, highlighting his personal collection of handmade objects, chalk art, bookbinding, and paper marbling.
+He created how-to videos, such as "A Beginner’s Guide to Chalk Art" and "How to Be a Good Host", which eventually accumulated over eight million views and encouraged him to create his own channel.